The key nutrients in dairy play an important role in child nutrition by supporting growth and development.

 - If human milk is unavailable, feed infants iron-fortified infant formula during the first year of life and provide infants with supplemental vitamin D beginning soon after birth.

-- At about 6 months, introduce infants to nutrient-dense complementary foods such as reduced-fat cheeses and reduced-fat yogurt.
+- At about 6 months, introduce infants to nutrient-dense complementary foods such as cheeses and yogurt.
 Encourage infants and toddlers to consume a variety of foods from all food groups.

 - At 12 months of age, plain cow milk (whole milk) can be introduced to help meet calcium, potassium, vitamin D, and protein needs.